Breast cancer tests

 A biopsy means taking a small sample of cells or tissue from your breast and looking at them under a microscope to see if they are cancerous.
 Often your biopsy can be done with a local anaesthetic.
 But sometimes the doctor needs to do a small operation under general anaesthetic.
 There are different types of biopsy.

 Waiting for results

 Waiting for test results is always an anxious time.
 While you are waiting it may help to talk to a close friend or relative about how you feel.
 Or you may want to contact a cancer support group to talk to someone who has been through a similar experience.

 You can view and print the quick guides for all the pages in the Diagnosing breast cancer section.

 If you have changes in your breast that worry you, you usually start by seeing your GP.
-Your GP will examine you and if necessary refer you to a specialist breast clinic for advice or treatment.
+Your GP will examine you.

 In some situations the GP may ask you to go back again in a couple of weeks time.
 This is because some non cancerous breast tissue changes naturally disappear after a menstrual period.
 Waiting a couple of weeks may make you anxious.
 But your GP wouldn't suggest this if there were any obvious signs of cancer.

 If you have symptoms that could be due to a breast cancer your GP will refer you to a specialist breast clinic at the hospital for advice or treatment.
 Some hospitals have ‘one stop’ breast clinics.
 These clinics aim to do all the necessary tests and get the results on the same day.
 But sometimes, you might need to go back for further tests and you may need to wait for up to a week for some results.

 The doctor or breast care nurse will take your medical history before doing a physical examination.
 They will